What Is Vulnerability Management?

-Threat intelligence, while its own pillar of proactive cybersecurity, can also play a key role in vulnerability management, helping organizations understand what vulnerabilities exist and the risk they play within the organization’s environment.
+Threat intelligence, while its own pillar of proactive cybersecurity, can also play a key role in vulnerability management, helping organisations understand what vulnerabilities exist and the risk they play within the organisation’s environment.

 Vulnerability Management and Arctic Wolf

-Arctic Wolf® Managed Risk enables you to discover, assess, and harden your environment against digital risks by contextualizing your attack surface coverage across your networks, endpoints, and cloud environments.
+Arctic Wolf® Managed Risk enables you to discover, assess, and harden your environment against digital risks by contextualising your attack surface coverage across your networks, endpoints, and cloud environments.